CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Protocols-and-Services/Monitor-the-BGP-Service.md

 Heat map of the state of the given session over the given time period.
 The status is sampled at a rate consistent with the time period.
 For example, for a 24 hour period, a status is collected every hour.
-Refer to [Granularity of Data Shown Based on Time Period](#src-10464593_MonitortheBGPService-TimePerGran) .
+Refer to <a href="http://docs.cumulusnetworks.com/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Protocols-and-Services/Monitor-the-BGP-Service/#granularity-of-data-shown-based-on-time-period">Granularity of Data Shown Based on Time Period</a>.

 </td>